-- Minimum of 60 semester or 90 guarter 1 CSU-transferable units. - Minimum grade point average (GPA) 2. of at least 2.0 in all CSU-transferable coursework. - Minimum of 18 semester or 27 quarter units З. in the major. - A grade of "C" or better in all courses 4 required for the major.

-5. Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+- Minimum of 60 semester or 90 quarter CSU-transferable units. - 2.
+Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+Minimum of 18 semester or 27 quarter units - A grade of "C" or better in all courses required for the major. - 5.
+Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- · Discuss major theories and concepts of political science. - Analyze political issues and formulate solutions. - Participate knowledgeably as a U.S. citizen in civic-oriented environments. - Demonstrate an understanding of U.S. and world politics. - · Comprehend enduring political thoughts and ideas throughout history.
+- Discuss major theories and concepts of political science. - Analyze political issues and formulate solutions. - Participate knowledgeably as a U.S. citizen in civic-oriented environments. - Demonstrate an understanding of U.S. and world politics. - Comprehend enduring political thoughts and ideas throughout history.

-List A: Select three of the following:

-and Politics 3

-POSC 121 Introduction to U.S. Government
+Core Curriculum:

 Course Title Units

+POSC 121 Introduction to U.S. Government and Politics 3

+List A: Se elect three of the following:

 POSC 120 Introduction to Politics and

 Political Analysis 3

 POSC 124 Introduction to Comparative

 Government and Politics 3

 POSC 130 Introduction to International

 Relations 3

 MATH 160 Elementary Statistics 4

 or

 PSY 215 Statistics for the Behavioral

-Sciences 4

-9-10

-List B: Select two of the following: HI
+List B: Select two of the following: